perladvent/perldotcom/content/article/_pub_2002_10_15_radiator.md

 {
-   "description" : " Are you fed up with those who think that commercial applications need to be written in an \"enterprise\" language such as Java or C++?
-While we're big fans of open source at Perl.com, we're bigger fans of Perl, and...", "thumbnail" : "/images/_pub_2002_10_15_radiator/111-radiator.gif", "categories" : "Community",
+   "tags" : [
+      "radiator-radius-commercial-enterprise"
+   ],
    "title" : "Radiator",
+   "categories" : "Community",
+   "slug" : "/pub/2002/10/15/radiator",
+   "date" : "2002-10-15T00:00:00-08:00",
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2002_10_15_radiator/111-radiator.gif",
    "image" : null,
-   "authors" : [
+   "description" : " Are you fed up with those who think that commercial applications need to be written in an \"enterprise\" language such as Java or C++?
+While we're big fans of open source at Perl.com, we're bigger fans of Perl, and...", "authors" : [
       "simon-cozens"
-   ],
-   "draft" : null,
-   "slug" : "/pub/2002/10/15/radiator",
-   "tags" : [
-      "radiator-radius-commercial-enterprise"
-   ],
-   "date" : "2002-10-15T00:00:00-08:00"
+   ]
 }